Public Transport

 Zugerberg Bahn (ZBB)

-The Zugersee Ferries are not only an enjoyable way of getting around canton Zug but are also often used for functions, concerts and many other events.
+The lake cruises operated by Zugersee Schifffahrt and Ägerisee Schifffahrt are not only an enjoyable way of getting around canton Zug, but are also often used for functions, concerts, and many other events.

 Discounts